jagregory/abrash-black-book/index.md

     32. [Chapter 32—Be It Resolved: 360x480](32-01.html#Heading1)
         -   [Taking 256-Color Modes About as Far as the Standard VGA Can Take Them](32-01.html#Heading2)
-        -   [Extended 256-Color Modes: What’s Not to Like?](32-01.html#Heading3)
+        -   [Extended 256-Color Modes: What's Not to Like?](32-01.html#Heading3)
         -   [360x480 256-Color Mode](32-01.html#Heading4)
         -   [How 360x480 256-Color Mode Works](32-04.html#Heading5)